-In 1995, Brian Alvey designed the first TV Guide website and helped BusinessWeek leap from AOL to the web.
-Brian built database-driven web applications and content management systems for many large companies in the 90's including Intel, J.D.
+In 1995, Brian designed the first TV Guide website and helped BusinessWeek transition from AOL to the web.
+He built database-driven web applications and content management systems for many large companies in the ’90s including Intel, J.D.
 Edwards, Deloitte & Touche and The McGraw-Hill Companies.
-His 1999 Tech-Engine site was a "skinnable HotJobs" which powered over 200 online career centers including XML.com, Perl.com, O’Reilly & Associates Network, DevShed and Computer User magazine.
-He has been the art director of three print magazines and was the Chief Technology Officer of Rising Tide Studios where he developed The Venture Reporter Network, which is now a Dow Jones property.
+His 1999 Tech-Engine site powered over 200 online career centers including XML.com, Perl.com, O’Reilly & Associates Network, DevShed and Computer User magazine.
+He has been the art director of three print magazines and was the Chief Technology Officer of Rising Tide Studios where he developed The Venture Reporter Network, which was acquired by Dow Jones in 2003.

-In 2002, Brian was the creator and host of the Meet The Makers conference, a series of talk show-style events.
-In 2003, he invented and launched Blogstakes, a sweepstakes application for the blogging community.
-Brian partnered with web design guru Jeffrey Zeldman in Happy Cog to build content management systems for customers including Capgemini, A List Apart and the Kansas City Chiefs.
+In 2002, Brian was the creator and host of the Meet The Makers conferences.
+In 2003, he invented and launched Blogstakes, a novel dual-entry contest product for the blogging community.
+Brian partnered with web design guru Jeffrey Zeldman in his Happy Cog agency and built content management systems for Capgemini, A List Apart and the Kansas City Chiefs.

-In 2004, Brian Alvey and Jason Calacanis created the publishing company Weblogs, Inc. — home to such category leading blogs as Engadget, Autoblog, Joystiq, TUAW, TV Squad, Cinematical, Download Squad, WOW Insider and Slashfood.
-AOL acquired Weblogs, Inc. in October 2005.
-In June 2006, Brian also became the chief architect of Netscape and lead the development team which turned the struggling portal into a thriving social news site.
+In 2004, Brian Alvey and Jason Calacanis created the publishing company Weblogs, Inc. — home to category-leading blogs like Engadget, Autoblog, Joystiq, TUAW, TV Squad, Cinematical, Download Squad, WOW Insider and Slashfood.
+AOL acquired Weblogs, Inc. in 2005.
+While at AOL, Brian was named the chief architect of Netscape and lead the development team which turned the struggling portal into a thriving social news site.

-In November 2006, AOL acquired Blogsmith, Brian’s enterprise-grade blog publishing platform.
-Today AOL uses Blogsmith to power hundreds of popular sites including Asylum, PopEater, Blogging Stocks, AOL Radio, Fanhouse, Black Voices, Spinner, The Boot, MMA Fighting, Paw Nation and Love.com.
+In 2006, AOL acquired Blogsmith, Brian’s high-end blog publishing platform.
+AOL used Blogsmith to power hundreds of popular sites including Asylum, PopEater, Blogging Stocks, AOL Radio, Fanhouse, Black Voices, Spinner, The Boot, MMA Fighting, Paw Nation and Love.com.
 In 2009, 14 of the top 100 blogs ran on Blogsmith.
 Eventually, the massive portal AOL.com migrated to Blogsmith.